pdavis327/rh-citi-poc/assets/outputs/ipbclman_en.md

 ## Stale-Dated Checks

-You agree that we may pay or reject a check which is presented to us for payment more than six months after its date (a "stale-dated" check), even if the presentment occurs after the expiration of a stop payment order.
+You agree that we may pay or reject a check which is presented to us for payment more than six months after its date (a 'stale-dated' check), even if the presentment occurs after the expiration of a stop payment order.
 We normally do not examine the date on checks presented for payment.
 You agree that we are not required to identify stale dated checks or to seek your permission to pay them.
 To make sure that a check will not be paid, you should place a stop payment order on the check.

 ## Stop Payment Orders (Checks)

 ## General

 Any signer on the account can instruct us to stop payment on a check that has not been paid by issuing a stop payment order at a Citibank branch, through Citibank® Online or by calling CitiPhone Banking®.
-For information about stopping payment on an automatic withdrawal or payment from your account (ACH), please refer to "Stop Payment Orders (Automatic Transfers)" in the "Electronic Banking" Section of this Manual.
+For information about stopping payment on an automatic withdrawal or payment from your account (ACH), please refer to 'Stop Payment Orders (Automatic Transfers)' in the 'Electronic Banking' Section of this Manual.

 A stop payment order must be received in a time and manner that gives us a reasonable opportunity to act on it before paying, accepting, certifying, cashing or otherwise becoming obligated to pay the item.
 Payment cannot be stopped on a check that has already been paid or that is in the process of being paid.
 At the time that you place a stop payment order, we may not be able to tell you whether the check has been paid or is in the process of being paid.
 Under certain circumstances, the law may allow the party in possession of the check to enforce payment, despite the stop payment order.
 You agree to indemnify us against any claim or loss resulting from honoring your stop payment request.

 When you place a stop payment on a check, a stop payment fee may apply.
-Please refer to "Other Fees and Charges For All Accounts" in the Marketplace Addendum for a schedule of applicable fees.
+Please refer to 'Other Fees and Charges For All Accounts' in the Marketplace Addendum for a schedule of applicable fees.

 When you place a stop payment order on a check and believe that the check may be converted to an electronic transaction (ACH), you should also place a second stop payment as an ACH.
 There is no fee for the second stop payment.

-Account Transactions |

-24

 ## Contents of Stop Payment Order